rutgerkok/BetterEnderChest/readme.md

 ## Add a /betterenderchest subcommand
 Create a new class that inherits [BaseCommand](https://github.com/rutgerkok/BetterEnderChest/blob/master/src/nl/rutgerkok/BetterEnderChest/commands/BaseCommand.java).
 Then  you can add your command to the betterEnderChest.getCommandHandler().commands hashmap<String commandName, BaseCommand command>.

 Don't forget to look at the utility methods in CommandHandler, which can parse the [groupName/]inventoryName syntax.
-There is also a method availible that checks whether the player name can be used.
+There is also a method available that checks whether the player name can be used.

 ## Compliling